aws-samples/amazon-chime-sdk-aws-appsync-sample/README.md

 - installed the current version of the AWS CLI

-- you have NodeJS 14 or greater installed
+- you have NodeJS 16 installed

 - installed the current version of the AWS CLI